yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 ### Transactional-mode limitations

 With transactional mode,
+- no writes are allowed in the target universe
 - active-active is not supported
 - YCQL is not yet supported

-- no writes are allowed in the target universe
+When the source universe is lost, an explicit decision must be made to switch over to the standby universe and point-in-time recovery must run;
+this is expected to increase recovery time by a minute or so.

 ### Bootstrapping replication